Bigel Endowment Award for Undergraduate Research in Anthropology

 Successful applicants are expected to furnish receipts for all uses of grant funds.
 Late or incomplete applications will not be considered.
 For additional information, please contact the Undergraduate Director of the Department of Anthropology.

 All funded research must comply with all applicable University restrictions related to the pandemic and conduct of research at the time of the research.
 Funding will be contingent on such compliance.
 Awards for field schools are distributed after proof of acceptance is supplied and require attendance at the specified field school.

 Click below for Undergraduate Form and Requirements:

 NOTICE - Spring 2023 application deadline is Monday, February 20, 2023 by noon

 To be eligible for a Bigel Fellowship, you must have been a declared major or minor in Anthropology (070, 070C, or 071), or minor in Archaeology, for at least one semester and have a current cumulative grade point average of at least 3.0.
-Maximum funding per applicant varies by semester; with the most recent maximum at $750 per awardee.
+Maximum funding per applicant varies by semester.
 Partial funding will be given in many cases.
 Awardees are also encouraged to apply for matching funds available through the Rutgers Undergraduate Research Fellows Program.
 (Please call 848-932-1644)